turtleangWu/pixyll/_posts/2019-03-30-lifelong-learning-with-low-regret.md

   <img src="/images/lifelong/Lifelong.png" width="760" height="200" />
 </center>

 There were some empirical studies on the possibility of evolving the network structures over different tasks to do lifelong learning (Rusu et al., 2016; Lee et al., 2017).
 For theoretical studies, we, and most prior works as well, focused on learning with fixed architectures.
 In this paper, we consider the following learning problem:

-Both the tasks and their samples arrive sequentially so that in each time step, we only see a sample from one single task (Alquier et al., 2017).
-As introduced above, tasks are related as they share some common representation, but they are different as each requires a different predictor on top of the representation.
-As learning the representations is typically much more costly than learning predictors in lifelong learning, we would like to understand if it is possible to learn them continuously through time across different tasks, instead of relearning.

 # Notations and Settings